Maharage Ya Nazi/ Kidney Beans in Coconut Milk

 How did I choose the dish?

 Okay please don’t be up in arms that Kenya is not included in the Southern Hemisphere, but in fact it is.
 The Equator divides Kenya into half, placing it in both hemispheres.
-This led to the thought, but what can I make as I already have the more popular dishes like Ugali with chicha, Irio, and Githeri on the blog.
+As a result, this led to the thought, but what can I make as I already have the more popular dishes like Ugali , Irio, and Githeri on the blog.
 Subsequently, came the thought of making something from the cuisine that is literally at my doorstep, The Swahili Cuisine.
-The most popular dish from that cuisine is Mamri which goes so well with Mbaazi (pigeon peas in coconut milk).
+The most popular dish from that cuisine is Mahamri which goes so well with Mbaazi (pigeon peas in coconut milk).
 However, its also enjoyed with stews made in coconut milk, tea or kahawa.

 MAHARAGE YA NAZI/ KIDNEY BEANS IN COCONUT MILK